 Lightning’s Success in ‘Yzerman-Era’

 Before Yzerman took over the Lightning in 2010, the franchise was known for having weak drafts.
 While they found success with their first and second overall picks, they pulled in little talent outside of those selections.

-From first-round picks to seventh-rounder miracles, the Lightning found incredible talent from all levels of the draft.
-It may not be an exact science, but Yzerman and company looked like geniuses with these five picks.
+From first-round winners to seventh-rounder miracles, the Lightning found incredible talent from all levels of the draft under Yzerman.
+It may not be an exact science, but they looked like geniuses with these five picks.

 Latest News & Highlights

 Eugene Helfrick is a Tampa Bay Lightning writer who is actually from Tampa Bay.
 He has written about the Lightning for six years, covering everything from their run to the 2015 Stanley Cup Final, to their crushing first-round exit in 2019, to their redemption in the bubble in 2020.
 While he is happy to talk about just about anything from cows to cars to video games, hockey will always remain one of his favorite pastimes.